Frequently Asked Questions

 When are trust tax returns due?

-Trust tax returns can be completed by July 15th, 2021, due to the coronavirus emergency.
+Trust tax returns for tax years ending December 31, 2021 are due April 18, 2022.
 You may file for an extension if you can’t file by that deadline.

 Paycheck Protection Program Loans